quay/quay/README.md

 [JBoss JIRA]: https://issues.jboss.org/projects/PROJQUAY
 [security@redhat.com]: mailto:security@redhat.com

-## Quay Bug Bash!
+## Quay Bug Bash - Now Extended!

-From July 13, 2020 through August 14, 2020, Project Quay is having a Bug Bash.
+From July 13, 2020 through September 30, 2020, Project Quay is having a Bug Bash.
 We have migrated Quay from python 2 to python 3 in our master branch.
 This means nearly every line of code in Quay has been touched so our risk of regression bugs is high.
 We need *your* help to help find them!

 ### How Do I Participate?